rslim087a/Learn-the-Part-Java-Workbooks-Challenges/6. Arrays (Challenge)/Part 3.md

 ## Task 12: Test your code!
 ------------------------

-Test your code for every type of win:
+Test your code by verifying the output for:

 -   straight row